SkylineCommunications/dataminer-docs/user-guide/Getting_started/DaaS/Creating_a_DMS_on_dataminer_services.md

 # Creating a new DMS on dataminer.services

 > [!IMPORTANT]
-> You must be a member of an [organization](xref:Pricing_Usage_based_service#organization) to create a new DaaS instance and have sufficient DataMiner Credits.
+> You must be a member of an [organization](xref:Pricing_Usage_based_service#organization) to create a new DaaS instance and have sufficient DataMiner credits.

 1. Log on to [dataminer.services](https://dataminer.services).